 - MAIN CIRCUIT BREAKER.
 A 25 ampere manual reset circuit breaker protects the 460/380V power supply circuit to the unit electric motors and control system transformer.
-The main power circuit breaker is located in the control box - CONTROL SYSTEM CIRCUIT BREAKER.
+The main power circuit breaker is located in the control box. - CONTROL SYSTEM CIRCUIT BREAKER.
 A 7 ampere manual reset circuit breaker protects the 29 Vac control circuit.
-This circuit breaker is located in the control box beside the On/Off switch. - 3.
-FUSES.
-A number of fuses are located on the main relay board and controller plug to protect unit circuits and components.
+This circuit breaker is located in the control box beside the On/Off switch.